(Updated Nov. 8, 2024)

 “He was as good as I’ve ever seen rising to the occasion,” Devine said.

-United Press International columnist Milton Richmond described Brock as “the thinking man’s ballplayer.”
+United Press International columnist Milton Richmond described Brock as “the thinking man’s ballplayer.
+He knew almost as much about gravity and motion as Sir Isaac Newton.”

-Keith Hernandez, who joined the Cardinals as a 20-year-old first baseman in 1974, recalled Brock as a Hall of Fame person as well as a Hall of Fame player.
+Keith Hernandez, who joined the Cardinals as a 20-year-old first baseman in 1974, recalled Brock as a Hall of Fame person.

 “He helped me more than anybody in my career,” Hernandez said.
 “He’s one of the guys in my career that if they weren’t around at a certain stage I might not have made it … He was such a giving person.”